JonnyBanana/Teensy-Android-Pin-BruteForcer/README.md

 </BR>

-The script was written for Teensy 2, but adapt it to other Teensy and very easy and just change a single line of code, I left the comments in the code:
+The script was written for Teensy 2, but adapt it to other Teensy and very easy and just change a single line of code,</BR> I left the comments in the code:

 </BR>